canonical/microceph/docs/tutorial-2/single-node.rst

 The disk subsystem can be summarised via the :command:`lsblk` command.
-In this tutorial, it looks like this (loopback devices have been suppressed in the output for purposes of brevity and clarity:
+In this tutorial, it looks like this (loopback devices have been suppressed in the output for purposes of brevity and clarity):

 .. code-block:: none